Back to the blog

 What’s the Best Gambit for 1400 Rated Players?

-• Simplicity: You don’t want to memorize 20-move engine lines.
+• Simple: You do not want to remember 20+ move engine variations.
 The ideas should be intuitive.

-• Positional Value: Even if the tactics don’t work, the gambit should leave you with play—not just a lost position.
+• Positional Value: Even if the tactics fail, the gambit should also have given you play — not just an inferior position.

-• Practical Success: It should score well in real games against unprepared opponents.
+• Practical Success: It must be a strong device in real play against unprepared opposition.

-• Educational: It should help you learn the value of development, open lines, and the initiative.
+• Education: It should teach you the importance of development, opening lines, and initiative.

 Opening Line: